ZhiyuanF/ML-Climate_ZhiyuanFan/journal.md

 Starting the extract the function and core code and migrate the the src.
 Potential update is required to the input data for training.

+2022-11-07
+Parameter check for model: now converging with testing data.
+Good progress.
+However, more functions of the GANs remain to be checked, especially the conditional GANs.
+Conditional function not yet working and still debugging now.